gottscj/Hangfire.Mongo/README.md

 * Drop

   This will simply just drop your existing Hangfire.Mongo database and update the schema version.
 No fuzz and ready to start from scratch.
-  It the perfect strategy if you e.g. enques all your jobs at startup.
+  It is the perfect strategy if you e.g. enque all your jobs at startup.
 * Migrate

   This will migrate your database from one schema version to the next until the required schema version is reached.
-Changes are that not all data can be migrated, why some loss of data might occur.
+Chances are that not all data can be migrated, why some loss of data might occur.
 Please use with caution and thougoughly test before deploying to production.
+We are not responsible for data loss.

   NOTE: Only forward migration is supported.
 If you need to revert to a previous schema version, you need to **manually** drop or restore the previous database.